sanmesh1/TextSimilarityUsingWord2Vec/README.md

 Once the repo is cloned into google drive, you can open word2vecTest.ipynb and follow the instructions in the colab to run it.

+To just run git commands, run code in GitCommands.ipynb

 ### Requirements
 All requirements are setup in google colab automatically